pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/console/ci-cd-integration-assistant.md

 This might be a convenient option if your team wishes to keep everything related to your Pulumi project on a single service.

+{{% notes "info" %}}
-> If your identity isn't tied to a VCS service, like SAML or Email, you will still be able to get a customized CI/CD
-> workflow for your stack.
+If your identity isn't tied to a VCS service (for example, if you're using SAML or email), you will still be able to get a customized CI/CD workflow for your stack.
+{{% /notes %}}

 After you choose an identity, the wizard will provide you with a quick link to create a new repository in the target service as well as the instructions for